RainierBarrett/cpp_langevin_simulator/README.md

     $ make test  # To run all tests via CTest
     $ make catch # Run all tests directly, showing more details to you

+## Checking code coverage

+For now, I've been unable to convince Travis to play nice with an automated test for this.
+From within the build directory, you can run:

+    $make coverage

+This will run gcov on the Langevin cpp file, and report the code coverage to the terminal.
+Sorry it's not automatic yet.

 ## License

 ![GNU GPLv3 Image](https://www.gnu.org/graphics/gplv3-127x51.png)